WayneDW/WayneDW.github.io/_pages/about.md

 I am a researcher at Morgan Stanley.
 My interest is to study sequential sampling.
 The applications include, but not limited to diffusion models, Language models, and stochastic volatility models in finance.

 Apr, 2025.
-I am honored to present **On the Generation of Latent Diffusion Models in the FX Market** at the [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/) in the Math Finance Program at Columbia University.
+Honored to present **On Generation of Latent Diffusion in the FX Market** at Columbia's [Practitioners’ Seminar 2025](https://www.math.columbia.edu/mafn/practitioners-seminar-2025/).

 <!---  I actively contribute to open-source projects such as [Contour Sampler in JAX](https://github.com/blackjax-devs/blackjax) and [NLP in Finance](https://github.com/WayneDW/Sentiment-Analysis-in-Event-Driven-Stock-Price-Movement-Prediction). -->